Shopify/hydrogen-react/packages/react/README.md

 React Storefront Kit has a development `umd` build and a production `umd` build.
 Both are meant to be used directly either by `<script src=""></script>` tags in HTML or by `AMD`-compatible loaders.

-If you're using React Storefront Kit as a global through the `<script>` tag, then the components can be accessed through the `hydrogenreact` global variable.
+If you're using React Storefront Kit as a global through the `<script>` tag, then the components can be accessed through the `storefrontkitreact` global variable.

 ## Enable Storefront API GraphQL autocompletion